Scootie/BTCNetworkMap/BriefAnalysis.md

 ![1Deep-5TX](/examples/gephi-207-206.png)

 Set to a depth of 1 and 5 transactions, we end up with 207 unique BTC addresses with 206 connections between them.
+(Unconnected green hub is due to limitations in API calls, which default to 50 addresses per transaction.
+Read [changelog](/changelog.md) for more information about "verbose" parsing.)

 ![1Deep-10TX](/examples/gephi-2997-3097.png)